Experts in lightweight reactivity for web interfaces with Alpine.js

 Live with everything you already have

-Alpine.js doesn't require you to change anything in your existing stack.
+Alpine.js doesn't require you to change anything in your existing stack thanks to its progressive enhancement approach.
 Using Django?
 Perfect.
 WordPress?
 Also great.
 Having a legacy PHP application?
 No problem.
-It integrates seamlessly with any server-side technology because it assumes nothing about your backend.
-You can add it to an existing project this afternoon without touching a single line of code that's already working.
+It integrates with any server-side technology because it makes no assumptions about your backend.
+You can add web interactivity to an existing project this afternoon without touching a single line of code that's already working.

 -

-While HTML handles communication with the server, Alpine.js takes care of the interactivity that occurs exclusively in the browser.
+While HTML handles communication with the server, Alpine.js takes care of the web interactivity that occurs exclusively in the browser.
 A modal opening, a menu expanding, a tooltip appearing...
 These are things that don't need to communicate with the backend but drastically improve the user experience.
-Together, they form a complete frontend stack without the complexity of a Single-Page Application (SPA).
+Together, they form a complete , lightweight frontend without the complexity of a Single-Page Application (SPA) and with minimal JavaScript .

 -